Dr Gehan Selim

 - Location: 4.27 Civil Engineering

 Dr Gehan Selim is an Associate Professor in Architecture and Urbanism and Fellow of The Senator George Mitchell Institute for Global Peace, Security and Justice (2016/17).
-She holds a PhD from the University of Sheffield and held permanent posts in several international schools of Architecture in the Middle East and the UK.
+She obtained a PhD in Architecture from the University of Sheffield and held permanent posts in several international schools of Architecture in the Middle East and the UK.
 Dr Selim’s architectural practice experience includes designing a wide range of urban housing and educational projects, exhibitions and schools.
-She has over twenty years of experience in teaching, developing and delivering courses in architecture and urban design at undergraduate and postgraduate levels.
-She serves on the reviewing committee and editorial board of several international journals and conferences.
+She has over 23 years of experience in teaching, developing and delivering courses in architecture and urban design at undergraduate and postgraduate levels.
+She serves on the editorial board and scientific committee of several international journals and conferences.
 Dr Selim is an affiliate member of the Royal Institute of British Architects (RIBA) and an Associate Member of the Higher Education Academy (HE).

 - Director of Postgraduate Studies (Progression)